 - Location: Day-as Barangay Rd, Cordova, Cebu

-- To get there: From the museum, take a tricycle that goes to 10,000 roses.
+- To get there: From the main road, take a tricycle that goes to 10,000 roses.
 Or, if the tricycle will not take you there directly, drop off at the highway and ride a trisikad (cycle rickshaw) that leads to the roses.

 - Rating: 3/5

-From here, you may go back to the airport, or if time still allows, visit additional attractions in Mactan or venture to a Cebu City tour for a half-day:
+From here, you may go back to the airport, or if time allows, visit Olango Wildlife Sanctuary

 - Description: Olango is a nearby island from Mactan.
 Its wildlife sanctuary makes for a refuge of the largest concentration of migratory birds found so far in the Philippines.
 There are 97 species of birds in the island, 48 are migratory species, while the rest are resident birds.
 Birds are present all year round, but the highest concentration is during the months of October, November, January and early February.
 The best time to visit is during high tide going to low tide as birds tend to gather by the viewing deck.
 The sanctuary also has an immense seagrass bed which supports life for marine creatures and naturally grown mangroves.
 Photography enthusiasts may have to prepare a telephoto camera to fully capture the birds at a distance.
 For sunset seekers, the sanctuary offers a perfect view of the sun as it settles down.
 Note: The Olango wildlife sanctuary tour will take half day including going to the island and back to Mactan.